-- (i) The parties agree to develop a protocol for the awarding of APE credit for participation, taking into consideration the degree of such participation both in terms of time commitment involved and difficulty of the tasks performed. - (ii) The parties will consider whether such credit is Cap-exempt in whole or in part.
+- i) The parties agree to develop a protocol for the awarding of APE credit for participation, taking into consideration the degree of such participation both in terms of time commitment involved and difficulty of the tasks performed. - (ii) The parties will consider whether such credit is Cap-exempt in whole or in part.

-In support of their participation as per Article 15.10.3 above, contract faculty employees in the CUPE 3903 Unit 2 bargaining unit who are elected or appointed to a committee of an academic unit in which they teach, a committee of Senate, or a Task Force or ad hoc committee or working group as may be established by the central administration will receive Type 2 APE participation credit as follows:

-i.
-Minimum requirement for APE participation credit

-A minimum of 20 hours of participation as described above in any one contract year is required to be eligible for APE participation credit.

-ii.
-Value of APE participation credit

-20 to 62.5 hours of participation: 1/6 or 0.17 FCE of APE participation credit Greater than 62.5 hours: 1/3 or 0.33 FCE of APE participation credit.

-iii.
-Article 12.04.1 (v) ("Cap") and Article 12.07 (iv) ("annual accrual of APE") APE participation credit will be treated the same as other accrued APE in respect of the "cap" pursuant to article 12.04.1 (v) and the provisions regarding the annual accrual of APE pursuant to Article 12.07 (iv).

-iv.
-Reporting APE participation credit

-Contract faculty employees intending to receive APE participation credit for their participation in any contract year will obtain written confirmation of their service, including the hours they are claiming, from the chair of the relevant committee/task force/working group, using the Form set out as Appendix "XX" and will submit their total APE participation credit hours for the contract year, together with written confirmation of their participation from the relevant chair(s), to Faculty Relations and the Union by no later than September 15 immediately following the contract year in question.
+In support of their participation as per Article 15.10.3 above, contract faculty employee in the CUPE 3903 Unit 2 bargaining unit who are elected or appointed to a committee of an academic unit or Faculty in which they teach, a committee of Senate, or a Task Force or ad hoc committee or working group as may be established by the central administration will receive Type 1 equivalent Type 2 APE participation credit as follows: i.
+Minimum requirement for APE participation credit A minimum of 20 hours of participation as described above in any one contract year is required to be eligible for APE participation credit.
+Value of APE participation credit 20 to 62.5 hours of participation: 1/6 or 0.17 FCE of APE participation credit.
+Greater than 62.5 hours: 1/3 or 0.33 FCE of APE participation credit. iii.
+In exceptional circumstances involving a higher commitment of time for a particular committee/task force/working group, the employer or the union may recommend participation credit up to a total of 0.5 FCE of APE participation credit to be approved by the Labour Management Committee. iv.
+Article 42.04.1 (v) 12.05 ("Cap") and Article 12.07 (iv) ("annual accrual of APE") APE participation credit will be treated the same as other accrued APE in respect of the "cap" pursuant to article 42.04.4 (v) 12.05 and the provisions regarding the annual accrual of APE pursuant to Article 12.07 (iv). v.
+Reporting APE participation credit Contract faculty employees intending to receive APE participation credit for their participation in any contract year will obtain written confirmation of their service, including the hours they are claiming, from the chair of the relevant committee/task force/working group, using the Form set out as Appendix "XX" and will submit their total APE participation credit hours for the contract year, together with written confirmation of their participation from the relevant chair(s), to Faculty Relations and the Union by no later than September 15 immediately following the contract year in question.
+Commented [KG1]: Employer will develop and provide a new Appendix "XX".
 The union will inform the Employer of any concerns with respect to the number of hours submitted by the contract faculty employee by September 30.
-After September 30 and by no later than October 23 the Employer will either approve or indicate if it has concerns with respect to the number of hours submitted by the contract faulty employee.

-v.
-Updating Work Histories to incorporate APE participation credit

-On October 30 and June 30, the Employer will update work histories as required to incorporate the APE participation credit that has been submitted since the last work histories update.

-12.07 APPLICABLE PRIOR EXPERIENCE - New Employer Counter Proposal Jan 17, 2024
+After September 30 and by no later than October 23 the Employer will either approve or indicate if it has concerns with respect to the number of hours submitted by the contract faulty employee. vi.
+Updating Work Histories to incorporate APE participation credit On October 30 and June 30, the Employer will update work histories as required to incorporate the APE participation credit that has been submitted since the last work histories update.
+2.07 APPLICABLE PRIOR EXPERIENCE - New Employer Counter Proposal Feb 15, 2024